Buying real estate in Valparaiso?

 How much is home insurance for a house in Valparaiso right now?

-The typical annual home insurance cost for a house in Valparaiso ranges from CLP 120,000 to CLP 380,000 (approximately USD 133 to USD 422, or EUR 124 to EUR 391), covering fire and usually earthquake (sismo), which is strongly recommended in seismically active Chile.
+The estimated typical annual home insurance cost for a house in Valparaiso in 2026 is between CLP 120,000 and CLP 380,000 (roughly USD 140 to USD 442, or EUR 118 to EUR 375), and if you have a mortgage, fire insurance with an earthquake add-on is essentially mandatory.

 What are typical utility costs for a house in Valparaiso right now?

-The typical total monthly utility cost for a house in Valparaiso ranges from CLP 55,000 to CLP 145,000 (approximately USD 61 to USD 161, or EUR 57 to EUR 149), though this varies significantly with season, household size, and heating method.
+The estimated typical total monthly utility cost for a house in Valparaiso in 2026 is between CLP 55,000 and CLP 145,000 (roughly USD 64 to USD 169, or EUR 54 to EUR 143), depending on household size, season, and how you heat your home.

-The main utility categories for houses in Valparaiso break down as follows: electricity through Chilquinta typically costs CLP 35,000 to CLP 90,000 per month (higher in winter if using electric heating), and water plus sewer through ESVAL runs CLP 20,000 to CLP 55,000 per month for typical household consumption.
+The main utility categories for houses in Valparaiso break down as follows: electricity (provided by Chilquinta) typically costs CLP 35,000 to CLP 90,000 per month depending on heating use and season, and water plus sewage (provided by ESVAL) usually runs CLP 20,000 to CLP 55,000 per month for a typical household.

 What are common hidden costs when buying a house in Valparaiso right now?